 To meet net zero by 2050 obligations and address climate change, it is widely accepted that we need to significantly increase large scale renewable energy generation to replace coal and gas.
 This ultimately means that we will likely need to develop multiple renewable energy sources to meet different needs there is no 'one size fits all' solution.
 Capacity factor is a ratio of actual electricity output to maximum theoretical output.
 As detailed in the table below, offshore wind has the highest capacity factor (45-55%) among all renewable energy options currently under consideration in Australia, surpassing both utilityscale solar (25%) and onshore wind (35%).
 With 87% of Australia's population located within 50kms of the coastline, offshore wind has the capacity to generate substantial electricity while minimising transmission losses associated with long distance power delivery.
-In essence, investing in large scale renewable energy infrastructure in remote inland regions would entail significant power loss during transmission to densely populated areas, and would require extensive transmission route, calmed conditions than onshore wind resources.
-(Table below)
+In essence, investing in large scale renewable energy infrastructure in remote inland regions would entail significant power loss during transmission to densely populated areas, and would require extensive transmission routes.
+(Table above)